nielsbaloe/vertxui/README.md

 * strong-typed client-side Javascript
 * use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React and others)
 * use the same DTO/entity classes and constants server-side and client-side.
-* access to both the Java (threads etc) ánd the Javascript ecosystems
+* access to both the Java (threads etc) Ã¡nd the Javascript ecosystems
 * easy junit testing of client-side code, and other convenient Java tooling

 Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, lots of POJO (de)serialization, TodoMVC, Bootstrap, jQuery Mobile and more.